gemini3d/gemini3d/README.md

 * LAPACK95 3.0
 * SCALAPACK 2.0

+Analysis of data files using included *.m scripts requires:
+* GNU Octave &ge; 4.0 (or Matlab)

 Generally, the Git `master` branch has the current development version and is the best place to start, while more thoroughly-tested releases happen occasionally.

 ## License